 Ask a young person or a supposedly ‘tech savvy person’ to explain how to write a letter on a computer; what is the format and structure of a letter?
 You’ll then find out how much they really know.

 This took a while to come across for many as myself and my stalwart volunteers had to work with built in bias, half baked opinions and a complete bemusement as to what is the block of plastic and glass in their hands.
 Everyone had a tactile introduction to their device (no matter what the device was), whereby they were given a starting point sensibility about what they owned.
-Owning the device was paramount and a constantly reminder.
+Owning the device was paramount and a constant reminder.

 Throughout years of supporting many people at different levels of skills and abilities, a persistent couple of themes have emerged: